winter

 Airlines were forced to cancel flights, trains were suspended, and schools and roads were closed as the region faced its first major of the year.
 The onslaught of snowfall, expected to reach over 30 cm in higher areas of 's Inner Mongolia, Jin, and Heilongjiang provinces, has been accompanied by clear blue skies, intensifying the impact as temperatures drop significantly.

-Typically, the first snowfall in Northeast China occurs from late November to early December, making this early particularly exceptional.
-The Chief Weather Forecaster from China's National Meteorological Center highlighted the unusual nature of this weather event, emphasizing the need for heightened awareness and preparedness.
+Typically, the first snowfall in Northeast China occurs from late to early December, making this early snowstorm particularly exceptional.
+The Chief Forecaster from China's National Meteorological Center highlighted the unusual nature of this event, emphasizing the need for heightened awareness and preparedness.

 China's northernmost province, Heilongjiang, experienced significant disruptions to its transportation systems.
 The railway operator suspended 51 passenger trains due to the snowstorm, and Harbin, the provincial capital, canceled over 400 flights at its international airport.
 Smaller airports in the province took similar measures, leading to a complete cancellation of flights.